clambin/mediamon/README.md

     interval: <duration>
 ```

-If the filename is not specified on the command line, tado-monitor will look for a file `config.yaml` in the following directories:
+If the filename is not specified on the command line, mediamon will look for a file `config.yaml` in the following directories:

 ```
 /etc/mediamon